-You may know our Santa Claus, reindeer and husky rides, but there’s more to be discovered in the wide and versatile county of Lapland.
+You may know our Santa Claus, reindeer and husky rides, but there’s so much more to be discovered in wide and wonderful Lapland.
 To begin, we found eight lesser-known spots to include in your Lapland bucket list.

-Another natural spot that bottles up local history can be found in eastern Lapland’s Pyhätunturi.
-There, at the north end of Isokuru Ravine, Pyhänkaste Waterfall and its adjacent Pyhänkasteenlampi (Holy Baptism Lake), were sacred places for the local Sámi people for hundreds of years.
-Because of the rugged ravine, even without its cultural history, Pyhänkasteenlampi is a magnificent place.
+Another natural spot that bottles up local history can be found in Pyhä.
+At the north end of a deep ravine, Pyhänkaste Waterfall and its adjacent Pyhänkasteenlampi (the Holy Baptism Lake), were sacred places for the local Sámi people for hundreds of years.
+Because of the rugged ravine, even without its cultural significance, Pyhänkasteenlampi is a magnificent place.

 There are plenty of reasons to love Finland, but some areas of Lapland can be exceptionally isolated.
-Well, if you’re looking for that authentic Finnish experience of solitude, try https://www.70north.fi/hillagammi-cottage.htmlthe architecturally remarkable hut, “Hillagammi“, in the Kaldoavi wilderness area, located in Finland’s northernmost end in Utsjoki.
+If you’re looking for that authentic Finnish experience of solitude, try Hillagammi Cottage, the architecturally remarkable hut, in the Kaldoavi Wilderness Area, located in Finland’s northernmost end, Utsjoki.
 During the winter season, the hut is an excellent place for aurora hunting.
-A four km long nature trail can be wandered by foot, fat bike, or snowmobile.
+A four kilometer long nature trail can be wandered by foot, fat bike, or snowmobile.

 In terms of area, Lapland is huge, and – let’s face it – you sometimes need to have strong butt muscles to drive from one place to another while discovering the land.
 Luckily for road adventurers, there are plenty of places to stop and recharge.
 Located at the furthest edge of the Rovaniemi municipality, Lohihovi, an iconic coffee house and restaurant, treats you to the tastiest donuts (munkki) you’ve ever eaten.
 Lohihovi’s slogan is “Don’t forget your donuts,” so don’t!